Haivision/srt/docs/API-functions.md

 General note concerning sequence numbers used in SRT: they are 32-bit "circular numbers" with the most significant bit not included.
 For example 0x7FFFFFFF shifted forward by 3 becomes 2.
-As far as any comparison is concerned, it can be only spoken about a "distance" rather than difference, which is an integer value expressing an offset to be added to one sequence in order to get the second one.
+As far as any comparison is concerned, it can be thought of as a "distance" which is an integer value expressing an offset to be added to one sequence in order to get the second one.
 This distance is only valid as long as the threshold value isn't exceeded, so it's stated that all sequence numbers that are anywhere taken into